arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 <a name="Exercise3"></a>
 ## Exercise 3: Getting Started with Push Notifications ##

-This exercise shows you how to use Windows Azure Mobile Services to send push notifications to an iOS app.
+This exercise shows you how to use Microsoft Azure Mobile Services to send push notifications to an iOS app.
 In this exercise you add push notifications using the iOS Provisioning Portal service to the quick start project.
 When complete, your mobile service will send a push notification each time a record is inserted.

 ### Task 1 - Generating the Certificate Signing Request file###